-I’m one of your new students for the year.
+I’m your new elementary school student with low vision.
 You may have read my SAP, 504, or IEP- or maybe I don’t have any of those yet.
 I’m still a little kid, so my support staff and my parents are still trying to figure things out.
 During the year, I would like to ask that you remember these ten things, so that I may be able to thrive in your classroom.
 I might admit these things, I might be too scared to say them, or I might not realize I need them.
 After all, right now I think that everyone sees the world just like me.

 I color outside the lines, because I can’t see the lines

 When you hand me an intricate coloring page and tell me to color inside the lines, I might just scribble all over the page.
+Please don’t criticize me in front of my friends about it- they don’t know I am an elementary school student with low vision.
 I have no idea where the lines are, except maybe the large bold ones.
 In my mind, I am following your directions.
+I’m not the only vision impaired artist to ever exist, there are many others in history who had vision just like mine.

 I can’t see my friends on the playground, so I stay in one place